DymurBoi/HotelCheckIn/README.md

 + Rooms are properly filtered and categorized for ease of access for the user

 ### 👨‍💼 Admin/Management Features
-+ Admin is able to manage the rooms, users, and other details
++ Admin is able to manage the rooms.
++ Admin/Staff could check out customers.

 ### 📅 Reservation
 + Allows users to reserve a room